 a.
-Use and Possession of Alcohol or Drug(s) in the Workplace

-Employees are prohibited from the use, possession, transfer, transportation, manufacture, distribution, sale, purchase, solicitation to sell or purchase, or dispensation of alcohol, drugs, or drug paraphernalia while on duty; is on City premises; while operating any City vehicle, machinery, or equipment; or when performing any City business, except (1) pursuant to a valid medical prescription used as properly instructed; (2) the use of over-the-counter controlled substance used as intended by the manufacturer; or (3) when necessary for approved law enforcement activity.
+Use and Possession of Alcohol or Drug(s) in the Workplace Employees are prohibited from the use, possession, transfer, transportation, manufacture, distribution, sale, purchase, solicitation to sell or purchase, or dispensation of alcohol, drugs, including cannabis, or drug paraphernalia while on duty; is on City premises; while operating any City vehicle, machinery, or equipment; or when performing any City business, except (1) pursuant to a valid medical prescription used as properly instructed; (2) the use of over-the-counter controlled substancedrugs used as intended by the manufacturer; or (3) when necessary for approved law enforcement activity.

-Besides having a zero-tolerance policy for the use or possession of alcohol, illegal drugs, or misused prescription drugs on the worksite, we also prohibit the use, possession of, impairment by any cannabis or medical cannabis products (e.g., hash oils or pills) on the worksite by a person working as an employee at the City or while "on call" and subject to return to work.
+Besides having a zero-tolerance policy for the use or possession of alcohol, illegal drugs, or misused prescription drugs on the worksite, we also prohibit the use, possession of, impairment by any cannabis or medical cannabis products (e.g., hash oils, edibles or beverages containing cannabinoids, or pills) on the worksite by a person working as an employee at the City or while "on call" and subject to return to work.
 Having a medical marijuana card, patient registry number, and/or cannabis prescription from a physician does not allow anyone to use, possess, or be impaired by that drug while working for the City.
-The federal government still classifies cannabis as an illegal drug, even though some states have decriminalized its possession and use.
+Likewise, the fact that cannabis may be lawfully purchased and consumed does not permit anyone to use, possess, or be impaired by them while working for the City.
+The federal government still classifies cannabis as an illegal drug, even though some states, including Minnesota, have decriminalized its possession and use.
 There is no acceptable concentration of marijuana metabolites in the blood or urine of an employee who operates our equipment or vehicles or who is on one of our worksites.
-Applicants and employees are still subject to being tested under our drug and alcohol testing policy.
+Applicants and employees are still subject to being tested under our alcohol and drug, including cannabis, and alcohol-testing policy.

 Employees are subject to being disciplined, suspended, or terminated after testing positive for cannabis if the employee used, possessed, or was impaired by cannabis, including medical cannabis, while on the premises of the place of employment or during the hours of employment.